IllI/solar-shrine-arduino/arduino/AUDIO_IMPROVEMENTS.md

 3. **Install Mozzi**

 ### Note:
-Mozzi is more complex and uses different pins (pin 12 for audio output on Arduino Mega 2560).
-The current Mozzi implementation works with the Timer1 OC1B output.
+Mozzi is more complex and uses different pins (pin 9 for audio output).
+The Mozzi implementation I provided earlier had errors - if you want to try Mozzi, I can create a corrected version.

 ---